ibm-cloud-docs/cloud-databases-gen2/api.md

 - Discover capability information from a backup
 - Upgrade your database version

-Waiting for CBR implementation:
+Waiting for context-based restrictions (CBR) implementation:

 - Retrieve the allowlisted addresses and ranges for a deployment.
 - Set the allowlist for a deployment.
 - Add an address or range to the allowlist for a deployment.
 - Delete an address or range from the allowlist of a deployment.

-Migrated to GC:
+Migrated to the Global Catalog: (NEED INFO TO EXPLAIN WHAT THIS MEANS)

 - Discover capability information.
 - Discover capability information from a deployment.